Type Definition skia_safe::gpu::DirectContext

 pub fn read_pixels_to_pixmap_with_context<'a>( &self, context: impl Into<Option<&'a mut DirectContext>>, dst: &Pixmap<'_>, src: impl Into<IPoint>, caching_hint: CachingHint ) -> bool

-does not exceed Image
+does not exceed Image (width(), height()).

-dst specifies width, height, ColorType
+dst specifies width, height, ColorType, AlphaType, ColorSpace, pixel storage,

-and row bytes of destination. dst.row_bytes()
+and row bytes of destination. dst.row_bytes() specifics the gap from one destination

 row to the next.
-Returns true
+Returns true if pixels are copied.
+Returns false if:

 - dst pixel storage equals